Lauren Jackson: 2022–2024

+With the Flyers in the 2023–24 season, Jackson helped the team win the grand final series against the Perth Lynx.
+It marked her seventh WNBL championship.

+Jackson joined the Albury Wodonga Bandits for the 2024 NBL1 East season.
+In May 2024, she had a game with 43 points and 22 rebounds and a game with 50 points and 19 rebounds.
+She had another 50-point game in June.

+After undergoing a knee replacement following the 2024 Paris Olympics, Jackson once again retired from basketball.

 WNBA

 Seattle viewed Jackson as a franchise player.
 On the court in the WNBA, she was known for her sharp and stinging comments directed at other players.
 Opposition players knew they could get at Jackson by giving her sneaky fouls and nettling her back with some trash talk.
 While playing in the WNBA, she has dyed her hair different colours several times.
 She ranks 35th in the league for total played games with 308.
 She has played 9,958 minutes in the league and ranks 16th all time in this category.
 In her career, she has made 2056 field goals, ranking third all time in this category.
 She ranked fifth all time in the league with 4,456 field goal attempts.
 She ranked 34th overall career wise in the league with a field goal percentage of 46.1%.
 Career wise, she ranks 10th overall for three-point field goals with 430.
 She attempted 1219 three-point field goals in her career, ranking 10th on the league's all time leaderboard.
 She was ranked second all time in the league for turnover percentage with 9.4.